gboeing/osmnx/README.md

 Retrieve, construct, analyze, and visualize street networks from OpenStreetMap: [full overview](http://geoffboeing.com/2016/11/osmnx-python-street-networks/).

+**Citation info**: Boeing, G. 2017. "[OSMnx: New Methods for Acquiring, Constructing, Analyzing, and Visualizing Complex Street Networks](http://geoffboeing.com/publications/osmnx-complex-street-networks/)." *Manuscript under review*. doi:10.2139/ssrn.2865501.

 ## Overview

 **OSMnx** is a Python 2+3 package that lets you download spatial geometries and construct, project, visualize, and analyze street networks from OpenStreetMap's APIs.
 Users can download and construct walkable, drivable, or bikable urban networks with a single line of Python code, and then easily analyze and visualize them:

 ```python